The Assassination of Gianni Versace: American Crime Story

-The Assassination of Gianni Versace: American Crime Story is the second season of the FX true crime anthology television series American Crime Story.
-The season premiered on January 17, 2018, and concluded on March 21, 2018.
-In 9 episodes, the series explores the murder of designer Gianni Versace by spree killer Andrew Cunanan, based on Maureen Orth's book Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in U.S. History.
-The series stars Édgar Ramírez, Darren Criss, Ricky Martin, and Penélope Cruz.
+The second season of American Crime Story, titled The Assassination of Gianni Versace, examines the July 1997 murder of legendary fashion designer Gianni Versace by sociopathic serial killer Andrew Cunanan.
+It is based on Maureen Orth's book Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in U.S. History, and was developed by Tom Rob Smith, after the departure of series creators Scott Alexander and Larry Karaszewski.